 What is a cat in heat?

-Also known as 'estrus cycle or calling' a cat in heat is when the female cat (female cats are also known as queens) is fertile and receptive to mating.
-Estrus is usually seasonal but also depends on a number of factors including the number of daylight hours, age and general health of the cat.
+Estrus (heat or calling) is where a an entire female cat is fertile and receptive to mating.
+It usually seasonal but can depend on a number of factors including the number of daylight hours, age and general health of the cat.

-There are actually four phases to the cat's heat cycle:
+There are four phases of the cat’s heat cycle:

 At what age does estrus begin?

 Estrus begins at puberty when this starts varies from cat to cat and breed.
 Some breeds

 such as the Siamese can call as early as four or five months.
 Other breeds may not reach

 sexual maturity until 10 months of age.

 Cat mating season: